frederikheld/nm-dbus/README.md

 $ npm run test
 ```

 > Note: this is the minimal viable approach to be able to test this code.
 To make this free from side effects, tests should run in an isolated environment like a Docker container.
-It turned out that this is not trivial to achieve with DBus so I gave up.
+I tried this, but it turned out that it is not trivial to achieve with DBus so I gave up.
 I would be happy to receive a Pull Request that allows to run those tests in an isolated environment!

 ### Prerequisites